The Best Zombie Apocalypse Weapons

 Without a tubular magazine it could fire aerodynamic spitzer rounds that were faster and flatter shooting.
 The rifle was made to handle the pressure from smokeless powder and were originally chambered in .303 Savage but eventually were configured for more than a dozen different cartridges.

 Looking for an accurate and potent firearm for the woods, mountains or savanna?
-Rock Island Auction Company’s Oct.
-4-6 Sporting & Collector Auction is the place to find it, from the high-powered Ruger 77 to the plinking Winchester 52c, they are all here.
-Classic hunting rifles, often with optics already in place and a variety of chamberings, are on offer for the very selective hunter to find that gun they need to harvest their quarry.
+Rock Island Auction Company is the place to find it, from the high-powered Ruger 77 to the plinking Winchester 52c, they are all here.
+Find classic hunting rifles for sale, often with optics already in place and a variety of chamberings, for the very selective hunter to find that gun they need to harvest their quarry.

 Marlin Firearms, A History of the Guns and the Company That Made Them, by William S. Brophy